Was Your Credit Affected? Lawsuit Investigation Looks into Fingerhut Account Openings

 - What’s Going On?

 - Customers are complaining that their credit was affected when Fingerhut opened new credit accounts on their behalf due to a change in financing partners.
-Now, attorneys working with ClassAction.org are looking into whether Fingerhut was authorized to open the accounts, and whether a class action lawsuit can be filed.
+Now, attorneys working with ClassAction.org are investigating whether Fingerhut was authorized to open the accounts and are looking to pursue a mass arbitration on behalf of affected customers.

 Attorneys working with ClassAction.org are looking into whether Fingerhut was authorized to open new credit accounts on its customers’ behalf when it switched financing partners in March 2022.